-Corfu, the Grand Lady of the Ionian, is characterized by a series of mythical images: Nausica, the daughter of King Alkinoos, the man who saved Odysseus when he was shipwrecked in the Country of Phaeacians, which many have identified as the island of Corfu; Sissi, the sad Empress of Austria and the Achilleion palace she built; the majestic Mon Repos, the 19thcentury summer residence built for the British High Commissioner and the Kaiser’s Observatory, from where Wilhelm II looked out upon the iridescent Ionian.
+Corfu, the Grand Lady of the Ionian, is characterised by a series of mythical and historic images: Nausica, the daughter of King Alkinoos, the man who saved Odysseus when he was shipwrecked in the country of Phaeacians (which many have identified as Corfu); Sissi, the sad empress of Austria and the Achilleion Palace she built; the majestic Mon Repos, the 19th-century summer residence built for the British High Commissioner; and the Kaiser’s Observatory, from where German Emperor Wilhelm II looked out upon the iridescent Ionian.

-Equally majestic are the iconic city mansions, the Liston Arcade and Spianada Square – the largest in the Balkans.
+Equally memorable are Corfu town’s handsome mansions, Liston Arcade and Spianada Square.
 Venetians, English, French, Russians, Greeks all lived and flourished here, and left their mark on the island’s numerous sights and attractions.
-They composed a diverse culture that you will discover in every musical note of Corfu’s marching bands, in each glass of kumquat liqueur, in the labyrinthine alleyways of Campiello, in every love affair that sparks up in the Canal d'Amour.
-Corfu – or Kerkyra as it is known in Greek – will certainly seduce you.
+They composed a diverse culture that lives on in every musical note of Corfu’s marching bands, in each glass of kumquat liqueur, in the labyrinthine alleyways of Campiello, in every love affair that sparks up in the Canal d'Amour.
+Corfu – or Kerkyra as it is known in Greek – certainly knows how to seduce you.

 Things to do in Corfu

-Corfu’s historic centre: a scene out of a classic film
+The historic centre: A scene out of a classic film

-Unesco has declared the island’s historic centre a world heritage site.
-The stately buildings with neoclassical influences will dazzle you.
-Who could not be moved by the Palace of St Michael and St Georgiou, the Liston Arcade, the Reading Society, the Catholic cathedral, the Maitland rotunda, the Ionian Parliament and the Kapodistrias family mansion.
-In the famous alleyways of Campiello, with washing lines hanging above you, and in the opulent hotels with their VIP guests, you will feel like a star in a period movie.
+Unesco has declared Corfu’s Old Town a world heritage site.
+Who couldn’t be impressed by the stately buildings, with neoclassical influences, or fail to be moved by the likes of the Palace of St Michael and St George, Liston Arcade, Reading Society, Catholic Cathedral, Maitland Rotunda, Ionian Parliament and the Kapodistrias family’s mansion?
+In the famous alleyways of Campiello, with washing lines hanging above you, and in the opulent hotels, you will feel like a star in a period movie.

 The city’s keepers

-On the eastern side of the city, the rocky shore crowned by two low peaks gave the name Koryfo (Κορυφώ) – Corfu (meaning peak) to the island.
-You enter the Old Fort (Palaio Frourio), built in the 13th century, via a bridge over a seawater moat.
-It includes the Porta Sopranza, the British barracks, two winged lions of St Mark, the Madonna del Carmine, the Savorgnan bastion, the Tower of Sea and the Tower of the Land (Castel del Mar, Castel della Terra) and the British-built church of St George resembling a Doric temple.
+On the eastern side of town, the rocky shore crowned by two low peaks gave the name Koryfo (Κορυφώ or peak) to the island.
+You enter the Old Fort (Palio Frourio), built in the 13th century, via a bridge over a seawater moat.
+It includes the Porta Sopranza, the British barracks, two winged lions of St Mark, the Madonna del Carmine, the Savorgnan Bastion, the Tower of Sea and the Tower of the Land (Castel del Mar, Castel della Terra) and the British-built church of St George resembling a Doric temple.

 Photogenic attractions: Cannon and Mouse islands

-The trademark of Corfu island are actually other islands!
-They are the diminutive Pontikonisi, which translates as Mouse Island, just large enough to hold the Pantokrator monastery, and right next to it, the famous islet Vlacherna, with its 17th century monastery dedicated to the Virgin Mary, connected to the mainland by a narrow causeway.
+The trademarks of Corfu are actually other islands - the diminutive Pontikonisi, which translates as Mouse Island, just large enough to hold the Pantokrator Monastery, and right next to it, the famous Vlacherna islet, with its 17th-century monastery dedicated to the Virgin Mary, connected to the mainland by a narrow causeway.
 Mass is held here on Easter Monday.

-A miracle of nature: the beaches of Sidari and the Canal d'Amour
+Miracles of nature: The beaches of Sidari and the Canal d'Amour

-If you swim in the Canal d'Amour, the myth says you'll find your soul mate.
+Legend says that if you swim in the Canal d'Amour, you'll find your soul mate.
 The natural passage created by the smooth rocks is like a tunnel.
-In Sidari you’ll enjoy two more spectacular sand beaches with sandstone formations.
+In Sidari, you’ll enjoy two more spectacular sandy beaches with sandstone formations.

 Mythical resorts: Paleokastritsa and Angelokastro

-In the island's most famous tourist resort, a lush blanket of green is draped across six rocky coves.
-Some scholars maintain that this was the site of the mythical palace of King Alkinoos, where Odysseus stayed.
+By the village of Paleokastritsa, a lush blanket of green drapes across six rocky coves, with some scholars maintaining that this was the site of the mythical palace of King Alkinoos, where Odysseus stayed.
 The Monastery of Panagias was founded in 1225.
 It reaches as far as the famous Angelokastro, built early in the 12th century, with its church of Agia Kyriaki hidden in a small cave.

-A popular destination in Greece, Corfu gives you so many reasons to visit it.
-One of these is its very special, and world-famous, Easter celebration.
-The Philharmonic Society of Corfu accompanies the procession of Christ’s epitaph on Good Friday and the crowds which follow the remains of the island’s patron, St Spyridon, the following morning.
-In addition, on Holy Saturday it rains botides – clay jars thrown into the streets from people’s balconies.
-You’re advised to keep a safe distance!
-Easter in Corfu is something you should experience at least once in your lifetime.
+Easter celebrations on Corfu are like no other.
+The island’s Philharmonic Society accompanies the procession of Christ’s epitaph on Good Friday, and crowds follow the remains of the island’s patron, St Spyridon, the following morning.
+And then, on Holy Saturday, it rains botides – clay jars thrown into the streets from people’s balconies.
+(Just make sure you keep looking up!)

-The island’s imperial past could be the reason that it is considered one of the most glamorous and luxurious destinations in Greece.
+The island’s imperial past could be the reason it is considered one of the most glamorous destinations in Greece.
 Empress Elizabeth of Austria-Hungary, the legendary Sissi, chose Corfu to build her palace, a place where she found consolation after her son Rudolph’s suicide.
 It is an elegant Pompeian-style building with luxurious, neoclassical living rooms.
-In the beautiful gardens you’ll admire the famous statue of Achilles in his death throes.
+In the beautiful gardens, you’ll admire the famous statue of Achilles in his death throes.

 British High Commissioner Frederick Adam built this summer residence for his Corfiot wife, Nina Palatianou.
 Situated in a landscape of rare beauty, it occupies the site of ancient Corcyra, as the city was then called.
-The villa houses the Palaiopolis museum and botanical gardens with more than 2,000 rare kinds of plants that came all the way from the British colonies.
+The villa houses the Palaiopolis Museum and botanical gardens with more than 2,000 rare kinds of plants that came from the British colonies.

 Beaches of all kinds

 Glyfada, Dasia, Ermones, Paleokastritsa, Sidari, Kavos (famous for loud parties), Kontokali, Benitses, Halikounas...
-The list of beaches is endless, from secluded picturesque coves to large, vibrant stretches of sand with beach bars, tavernas, shops and watersports.
-Many beaches boast luxury hotels as well.
+The list of beaches is endless, from secluded picturesque coves to large, vibrant stretches of sand with beach bars, tavernas, shops and water sports.

 Hidden gems of Corfu